 Did you know that in December 1787, George Washington paid 18 shillings to bring a camel to Mount Vernon to entertain his guests?
 Now that’s a Founding Father who knew how to throw a party!
 This holiday season you can revisit George Washington’s 18th century Christmas fete at Mount Vernon, dance period jigs and meet Aladdin the camel.
 Check out more holiday-themed fun at Mount Vernon, including Christmas Illuminations and Mount Vernon by Candlelight here.

 Image Credit: Dakota Fine for Columbia Firehouse

 After love, generosity and goodwill towards all, food is what the holidays are all about, am I right?
-Alexandria’s cozy cafés are a cornucopia of festive eats and cups of holiday cheer, from hot chocolate to mulled wine and more.
+Alexandria’s cozy cafés and bustling restaurants are a cornucopia of festive eats and cups of holiday cheer, from hot chocolate to mulled wine and more.
 Some are even open on major holidays such as Thanksgiving, Christmas Eve, Christmas day and New Year’s day.

 8. Historic Alexandria Candlelight Tours

 Image Credit: Courtesy of Historic Alexandria Candlelight Tours